 Remove stubborn utility hooks

-Accidentally rip off the pull tab of a utility hook?
+Accidentally rip the pull tab off an adhesive utility hook?
 No big deal!
 You can still get it off damage-free.
 First, warm up the adhesive with a hairdryer.
-30 seconds or so seems to be about right.
+(30 seconds or so should do the trick.)
 Next, use dental floss or fishing line to gently cut through the adhesive strip.
 Rub off any remaining adhesive residue, and the utility hook is ready to reuse!

 Don’t miss these nearly-forgotten cleaning tips from the past.